wilsonlopes00/wilsonlopes00/README.md

-20 years working on 24/7 critical infrastructure environments and 24/7 services support, cloud and on premises, in the last 15 years with the role of technical leader and I.T. manager.<br>
+20 years working on 24/7 critical infrastructure environments and 24/7 services support, cloud and on premises, in the last 15 years with the role of technical leader and manager.<br>
 Deep knowledge in network architecture and security, cloud infrastructure architecture, unix systems and cyber security.<br>

 **Certifications:**<br>